Estimating the Implementation Timeframe

 Savings from Competitive Bidding on Equipment Finance

-Most companies with procurement organizations source their capital equipment fairly well.
-But most also fail to engage strategic sourcing professionals and their best practices on the financing (or lease) portion of the transaction.
-Financing is a completely distinct procurement—or should be.
+Most companies with procurement organizations source their capital equipment fairly well, but most also fail to engage strategic sourcing professionals and their best practices on the financing (or lease) portion of the transaction.
+Financing is a completely distinct procurement – or should be.
 Unbundling these two “buys” is a classic strategy that is too often overlooked.
-The lessor supply market can, and should, be brought to bear by your sourcing and procurement professionals – if you will let them.
+The lessor supply market can, and should, be brought to bear by your sourcing and procurement professionals.